MrBadWithNames/Boric-Alchemy-Documentation/README.md

 # Boric-Alchemy-Documentation

-Documentation for the vintage story mod, boric alchemy Boric Alchemy Documentation:
+Boric Alchemy Documentation:
 Foreword: Hey, hey, it’s ya’ boy, MrBadWithNames!
 I have recently been asked for some form of documentation, and since the handbook is a nightmare to edit and update (because it’s one long line of text, interspersed with vintage story’s HTML format.)